tsa-dom/contents/pages/about.md

 * DevOps
 * And much more!

-If you want to contact me, you can do it by email. contacts.tapio@pm.me
+If you want to contact me, you can do it by email:

+contacts.tapio@pm.me